 One downside of living in Breaks, however, is that residents on average have to contend with a long commute, spending on average 58.10 minutes every day commuting to work.

-Breaks is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Breaks doesn't have a public transportation system that people use for their commute.

 The education level of Breaks citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.99% of adults 25 and older in Breaks have a college degree.